Good Friday opening for Longford’s newest restaurant ‘Take Two’

 “There is something to suit everyone’s tastes here at Take Two; I haven’t a clue how things are going to go, but I am hopeful that everything will work out fine here,” David continued.

-“We are open for business as and from today and looking forward to welcoming everyone to a premises that is solely being run as a restaurant with a full bar - and the food is great too!.”
+“We are open for business and looking forward to welcoming everyone to a premises that is solely being run as a restaurant with a full bar - and the food is great too!”

 Leave your comment